 How long will the valuation report take to complete?

 The type of property required to be valued will determine the time it will take to complete.
 Residential valuations generally take between 2 to 5 working days to complete.
 Commercial properties, due to the more detailed methodologies and less comparable evidence, generally take between 5 to 10 working days for smaller properties and slightly longer for larger, more complex properties.
 Click here for our online quote page.

 Inspections times again, depend on the size of the property and if current building floor plans are available to the valuer.
 Residential properties generally require between 15 to 30 minutes, and commercial properties can take anywhere between 20 minutes to 1 hour to complete a thorough internal and external inspection.
 Click here for our online quote page.

 The valuation process is a detailed systematic procedure a licensed valuer follows to determine the market value or rental value of a property.
 Steps involved in valuation process are as follows:

-- Written Instructions are required from client to comply with the Land Valuers Licensing Board of WA which need to include the name of the instructing party, the property address, the purpose the valuation is required and date of valuation.
+- Written Instructions are required from client to comply with the Department of Mines, Industry Regulation & Safety requirements which need to include the name of the instructing party, the property address, the purpose the valuation is required and date of valuation.
 Additional information such as contact details or the instructing party, contact details for the person who will provide access to the property, any building plans and leases, current rental income and tenants details if applicable and an agreement to our terms of trade.